rvanmaanen/rvanmaanen.github.io/_posts/2019-10-06-Azure-DevOps-DotNetCore-Pipeline-CodeCoverage-SonarQube-Multiple-Test-Projects.md

 permalink: sonarqube-code-coverage-dotnetcore-multiple-test-projects
 ---

+Update: A followup blogpost improving on this pipeline [is available here](/sonarsource-showing-too-many-conditions-in-code-coverage-with-multiple-dotnetcore-test-projects)!

 After having to configure another pipeline at a customer for a .NET Core project with multiple test projects and wanting test results and code coverage nicely visible in both Azure DevOps and SonarQube, I decided it was time to write the whole thing down for others to use.
 While there are some really nice blogposts out there all dealing with parts of what I wanted (like [this one](https://medium.com/agilix/collecting-test-coverage-using-coverlet-and-sonarqube-for-a-net-core-project-ef4a507d4b28) or [this one](https://abelsquidhead.com/index.php/2019/04/13/getting-code-coverage-info-for-a-net-core-app-in-azure-pipelines/) or [this one by my colleague Niels Nijveldt](https://nielsnijveldt.github.io/display-opencover-results-in-azure-devops/)), I didn't find one that combined all of it, so here we are.<!--excerpt_end-->